 Many times while on Pinterest I come across Face Maps that say something like “What your acne is trying to tell you”.
-Basically it’s an outline of a face which tells you what pimples on various parts of your face mean.
-So pimples between eyes means that maybe your liver is not functioning well.
+Basically, it’s an outline of a face which tells you what pimples on various parts of your face mean.
+So pimples between eyes mean that maybe your liver is not functioning well.
 On your cheeks may mean respiratory or metabolism issues.
-Basically the whole face is mapped out and linked to various body parts and function.
+Basically, the whole face is mapped out and linked to various body parts and function.

 These maps tend to be shared a lot.
-I am pretty sure most of them are shared by people who do not have acne.
-These people of course are trying to be helpful and hoping that it helps someone who actually has acne.
+I am absolutely sure most of them are shared by people who do not have acne.
+These people, of course, are trying to be helpful and hope that it helps someone who actually has acne.
 As someone who has had acne on every single part of my face I can testify that if these face maps were true, my health should have been in serious jeopardy.
-But in all honesty my physical health was great.
+But in all honesty, my physical health was great.
 Just that I was not mentally as great as I was battling acne.
 Acne takes a toll more on a person’s mental health than physical.

 While doing some reading up, as research for this post I came across one article about face maps that said if you have acne between your eyes you should cut down on junk food.
-I mean really?
-Come on.
+I mean, really?
+Come on now!!!!
 Everyone, acne or no acne, should be cutting down on junk food.
 And the sad truth is some people with acne may not even eat junk food.

 If anyone with acne is on the internet trying to find a cure and comes across these face maps, they are going to think that they have a problem with every part of their body.
-How do you resolve a liver or a metabolism problem?
+How do you resolve a liver or a metabolism problem or a spleen issue?

 Don’t let these face maps fool you into thinking that certain parts of your body are not functioning well.
 Some even go to the extent of saying that acne on a certain part of your face could be an impaired kidney function which is outright and plain ridiculous.

 The reason you get acne on your face is that the concentration of oil glands on your face is much higher.